jhirn/k8s-example/infrastructure/README.md

 _We'll use the component's deploy script to manually deploy until a proper CI/GitOps workflow is in place_

 1. Ensure the relevant cluster is in your `~/.kube/config`.
-As an example, we'll use eks-cluster-production. run the folowing script to verify the context is available.
+As an example, we'll use eks-cluster-production.
+Run the following script to verify the context is available.

 ```bash
 $ kubectl config get-contexts